Brewcity Cattery

 Grooming

 Himalayans come in a large variety of colors, but they are always pointed.
-Being pointed is what makes them considered a Himalayan rather than a persIan.
+Being pointed is what makes them considered a Himalayan rather than a PersIan.
 The most common colors are seal and blue.
 They do come in other colors, including tabby/ lynx point, chocolate point, lilac and tortie point.
 Some Himalayans can also have the white spotting gene making them a bicolor, which is a cat with points but white markings on the face and feet, similar to the markings of a Ragdoll.
 The colors we produce are seal, blue and lynx point.

 WHICH BREED IS RIGHT FOR YOU?